 Courses of Study

 The Graduate Program in Nutritional Sciences offers courses of study leading to the M.S. and Ph.D. degrees.
-All students take a core curriculum in basic nutritional biochemistry and physiology, and statistics.
-The remainder of the course requirements are individualized depending on the student's goals.
 Original research leading to a Master's or Ph.D. thesis is conducted under the guidance of well-established nutrition researchers.

 The National Research Council has reviewed more than 5000 graduate programs in the U.S. and has ranked the Rutgers Graduate Program in Nutritional Sciences among the best Nutritional Sciences programs in the country.